rocky/python-xasm/README.rst

 Here are some potential uses:

-* Make small patches ot existing Python bytecode when you don't have source
+* Make small patches to existing Python bytecode when you don’t have source
-* Write more efficient bytecode
+* Craft custom and efficient bytecode
 * Write an instruction-level optimizing compiler
-* Experiment and learn about Python Bytecode
+* Experiment with and learn about Python bytecode
+* Foil uncompyle6_ so that it can’t disassemble bytecode (at least for now)
 * Foil uncompyle6_ in being able to disassemble bytecode

 This will support bytecodes from Python version 1.5 to 3.6 or so.